DinanSeptember 17 in France ⋅ ☁️ 20 °C

 It was only much later in the day that things really started to heat up and I experienced something I had never seen before.
 Our restaurant for the evening was the "Fleur du Sel", only a short walk from our hotel.
 Our group of 13 was welcomed at the door by the tall owner with the incredibly deep voice and we were ushered to our seats in the rear room.

-Although the Ghostriders were obviously the guest of honor and had been allocated the largest table, there were also a couple of smaller groups of French speakers in the same room.
+Although the Ghostriders were obviously the guest of honour and had been allocated the largest table, there were also a couple of smaller groups of French speakers in the same room.
 Over the next hour or so the noise level and merriment in the room grew steadily, along with the temperature.
 The thoughtful host/owner then obliged by opening a high window to let the evening breeze in.

 This was a kind gesture but it sent the temperature of the room plummeting.
 One of the Frenchmen at the next table decided it was time to show his ingenuity and bravery by closing the window.
 Since it was too high to reach by hand he started poking at it with an iron rod.
 His antics were greatly egged on and cheered by us.
 He started to get bolder, reaching higher and higher in an attempt to close the window.
 The cheering grew louder.
 Maybe we should have realised then that this might not end well, but we didn't.

 The Frenchmen's friends upped the ante by lifting him high above the table to poke the window from a better angle.
 He almost succeeded, but just as we all started to clap loudly, disaster struck.
-The large fellow toppled over and fell right into the middle of their table.
+The large fellow toppled over and fell right into the centre of their table.
 The table collapsed and the guy fell right into the middle of a confusion of broken glasses, wine, food and cutlery.
 The whole place immediately fell silent.
 The floor was strewn with broken plates and the remains of the owners finest glassware and cuisine.
 The broken table lay in pieces.
 The owner came back in, looked at the carnage and he might have said "Sacre Bleu", but I think it was more like a string of French oaths.
 Everyone was embarrassed.
 It certainly was memorable.
 The food was a little delayed but our desserts were excellent and the owner's fury did seem to abate a little as the night wore on.
 We certainly won't forget it in a hurry.Read more